 Just a little over a century ago, ballerinas looked much different from today’s ballet dancers.
-In fact, when you look at modern professional ballerinas, you can definitely notice that they generally have several physical similitude: they are svelte and have long toned lean muscles.
-As a result, many little girls often wonder if it still can be possible to become a professional ballerina when their physique do not match the perfect ballet body.
-The good news is that with the body positivity and dancers’ health conditions making the head lines, the ballet world had to take action to lose its elitist reputation.
+In fact, when you look at modern professional ballerinas, you can definitely notice that they generally have several physical similarities: they are svelte and have long-toned lean muscles.
+As a result, many little girls often wonder if it still can be possible to become a professional ballerina when their physique does not match the perfect ballet body.
+The good news is that with the body positivity and dancers’ health conditions making the headlines, the ballet world had to take action to lose its elitist reputation.

 In the 19th-century

 Back then, the society’s beauty trends were different.
 Generous curvy women were preferred, consequently, ballerinas were not expected to have long-toned legs and be skinny.
 Furthermore, ballets were more about telling a story.
 The dresses and costumes were not as close-fitting to the body, unlike today’s leotards.

 The birth of the modern classic ballerina body type

 It was at the beginning of the 20th century that super skinny long-legged ballerinas became the norm thanks to (or not thanks to) George Balanchine, one of the most influential 20th-century choreographers.
 He created ballets for svelter-looking ballerinas.
 However, Balanchine also started creating many roles for different body types.
 Taller, shorter, and athletic.

 It became important for ballerinas to be lightweight and of smaller stature so that their partners in a pas de deux could easily carry them.

 Also, due to the costumes being lighter, the physique’s lines and shape were more and more exposed and visible to the public.
 Therefore, for the sake of aesthetics, less body fat became the rule.